Open Book Project is upskilling YOU to be the sexuality educator in your home or classroom.

 Raise sexually safe and healthy children!

-This is why Clinical Sexologist Kerrin founded Open Book Project- to work with parents and educators to build a collective of sexuality educators in homes and classrooms around Australia.
+This is why Clinical Sexologist Kerrin founded Open Book Project- to work with parents and educators and upskill them to be the sexuality educator.

 In person education

 We love education and while learning online is a great way to go, nothing beats meeting you all in person.

 Visiting schools to work directly with students, providing professional development, and co-delivering education to help build educators skills and confidence with tricky topics really makes our day.

 Open Book Project also delivers a range of parent/carer forums and family education sessions at low cost to give back to the community and help schools fundraise.